 The capacity of the pump system in gallons per minute should equal the number of fixtures in the home.
 This must take into account all use for the kitchen, bath, appliances, outside irrigation, and a pool or hot tub.

-In this model, a modern home with 2 bathrooms (3 outlets each), kitchen sink, dishwasher, washing maching, laundry tub and 2 outside outlets would require a capacity of 12 gallons per minute, based on the 12 fixtures our outlets.
+In this model, a modern home with 2 bathrooms (3 outlets each), kitchen sink, dishwasher, washing machine, laundry tub and 2 outside faucets would require a capacity of 12 gallons per minute, based on the 12 fixtures our outlets.

 Capacity Based on Peak Demand